-Career Change Worksheets
+Career Change Worksheets and Exercises

 The worksheet numbers match the chapter number and document number as shown in the book.

 Identifying Your Values (Worksheet 1.1)

 When you start considering making a job or career change, you need to think about what values are important to you.
 Your wanting to make a career change may be because your values are not being met where you are now or your employment situation is changing in a way that you do not feel is consistent with what you would like (i.e., your values).
 Whatever the reason, this worksheet template can help you to focus or re-focus your search and it will be a crucial test you can use when you are assessing whether a new opportunity is consistent with your values.

 Download worksheet: Worksheet 1.1 – Identifying Your Values – 2019